 On your credit card account anniversary each year you’ll be issued a free night certificate, which is valid for a stay at any Category 1-4 Hyatt hotel globally.
-The certificate should be issued shortly after your account anniversary, and is valid for a stay within a year of when it’s issued.
+While the terms state that it will be issued within 10 weeks of your anniversary, it typically posts much faster than that.

 There are no blackout dates for this certificate.
 Rather, as long as a standard room is available for your dates, you should be able to use the certificate.
 The redemption process is very similar to redeeming points.

-As a point of comparison, Hyatt ordinarily charges 15,000 points for a Category 4 free night, so that’s potentially how much this certificate will be worth (I wouldn’t quite value it at face value, since there’s an expiration date and you don’t have that much flexibility in terms of how to redeem it).
+As a point of comparison, Hyatt ordinarily charges 15,000 points for a Category 4 free night, so that’s potentially how much this certificate will be worth (I wouldn’t quite value it at that, though, since there’s an expiration date and you don’t have that much flexibility in terms of how to redeem it).

 The card has a $95 annual fee, and personally I think the certificate alone more than justifies the annual fee on the card.